viant/structql/README.md

 ## Motivation

-The goal of this library is to provide access to structured data using SQL.
+The primary aim of this library is to facilitate access to structured data through SQL queries.
-The library is designed to  transform golang data structure with SQL.
+It is specifically tailored to transform Golang data structures using SQL syntax.
-Initial version implements only basic SQL functionality.
+The initial release of this library focuses on implementing the foundational features of SQL, laying the groundwork for more advanced functionalities in future updates

 ## Introduction